OpenEvalProject/evals/manuscripts/elife-90148/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/90148/elife-90148-fig6-v1.jpg)

 **Figure 6.:** (A, B) Growth of larvae feeding on yeasts on banana agar supplemented with leucine and isoleucine.
 (A) The mean percentage of the live/dead individuals in each developmental stage. n = 4.
 (B) The percentage of larvae that developed into second instar or later stages.
 The ‘Not found’ population in (A) was omitted from the calculation.
 Each data point represents data from a single tube.
 Unique letters indicate significant differences between groups (Tukey–Kramer test, p < 0.05).
 (C) The biosynthetic pathways for leucine and isoleucine with Saccharomyces cerevisiae gene names are shown.
 The colored dots indicate enzymes that are conserved in the six isolated species, while the white dots indicate those that are not conserved.
 Abbreviations of genera are given in the key in the upper right corner.
 LEU2 is deleted in BY4741.
 (D–G) Representative image of Phloxine B-stained yeasts.
 The right-side images are expanded images of the boxed areas.
 The scale bar represents 50 µm.
 (H) Summary of this study.
 H. uvarum is predominant in the early-stage food and provides Leu, Ile, and other nutrients that are required for larval growth.
 In the late-stage food, AAB directly provides nutrients, while lactic acid bacteria (LAB) and yeasts indirectly contribute to larval growth by enabling the stable larva–AAB association.
 The host larva responds to the nutritional environment by dramatically altering gene expression profiles, which leads to growth and pupariation.
-H. uva, Hanseniaspora uvarum; K. hum, Kazachstania humilis; Pi. klu, Pichia kluyveri; St. bac, Starmerella bacillaris; GF, germ-free.Figure 6—source data 1.Figure 6.Figure 6—source data 2.Figure 6D–G.
+H. uva, Hanseniaspora uvarum; K. hum, Kazachstania humilis; Pi. klu, Pichia kluyveri; St. bac, Starmerella bacillaris; GF, germ-free.

 We noted, however, that the supplementation of BCAAs alone did not completely restore the growth of larvae that fed on the non-supportive yeasts.
 Despite attempts to enhance growth by increasing the BCAA concentration five- or tenfold, no improvement was observed (data not shown).
 We also supplemented the banana agar with other metabolites, including nicotinic acid and/or lysine and asparagine, which were detected in higher amounts within the suspension supernatants of the supportive yeasts, individually or in combination with the BCAAs.
 None of these additions had any effect on larval growth (data not shown).
 These results suggest that other crucial nutrients are provided by the supportive yeasts.